aghauss/SkySaver/README.md

 ### Prerequisites

 - Python 3.8 or newer
-- List of residential proxies for the webscraper (most providers charge a fee per GB of traffic)
+- List of residential proxies for the webscraper
+- List of custom headers for the webscraper
+- List of queries for the webscraper

 ### Installation